morphinejh/CommanderX16-sandbox/rxvera/README.md

 see `include/serial.inc` for base addresses and baud rate settings

-#### There are no bounds checks - don't send more data than avaible VRAM available to use.
+#### There are no bounds checks - don't send more data than available VRAM!